VuduVations/cyber/encryption/aes_cbc_folder/README.md

 This repository contains Python scripts for encrypting and decrypting files within a folder.
 The scripts use AES encryption in CBC mode for securing files.
 Additionally, the scripts handle backing up original files and creating necessary directories.

+## Use Cases for using CBC (Cipher Block Chaining)

+**Legacy Systems:**

+  - **Scenario:** You are maintaining or upgrading an older system that was originally designed using CBC.

+  - **Reason:** CBC has been around for a long time and is still used in many legacy applications.
+Implementing it in a system that already uses CBC may be simpler and ensure compatibility without the need for extensive modifications.

+**Disk Encryption:**

+  - **Scenario:** Encrypting disk data, such as with BitLocker.

+  - **Reason:** Disk encryption systems often use CBC mode because they can benefit from its properties when dealing with fixed-size blocks of data, and performance overhead is less of a concern compared to real-time communication.

+**Encrypting Large Files:**

+  - **Scenario:** You need to encrypt large files where performance is not as critical as ensuring confidentiality.

+  - **Reason:** CBC mode can handle large data efficiently and is less computationally intensive than GCM (Galois/Counter Model which another form of AES).
+However, additional measures may be needed to ensure data integrity.

 ## Features

   - **Custom File Encryption**: Encrypt individual files using AES encryption in CBC mode.
   - **Backup Original Files**: Backup the original unencrypted files to a specified directory.
   - **Decryption**: Decrypt encrypted files and save them to a specified output directory.
   - **Directory Creation**: Automatically create backup and decrypted directories if they do not exist.

 ## Requirements